prateek-aher/hashnode-blogs/ckl9tn4t4026plws14fowdoiw.md

 The hotshots at Google decided to enter the arena of cross-platform development after mobile frameworks such as [Ionic](https://ionicframework.com/), [React Native](https://reactnative.dev/), and [Xamarin](https://visualstudio.microsoft.com/xamarin/) turned out well.

 From a business perspective, cross-platform apps offer the possibility to significantly reduce the development time and cost.
-They also put an end to the hiring of different software development teams for managing codebases for different platforms.
+You may think that you need to hire different software development teams to develop your app for different platforms using native solutions.
+But with cross-platform frameworks, you can create only one code that runs on all, and you wouldn’t have to worry about making different codebases.

+Not only does this mean that you save time, but also cut your costs in half (at the least).
 This impacts both, the company's bottom line and time-to-market for their product.

-Hence came a framework that supports app development on both, [Android](https://www.android.com/) and [iOS](https://developer.apple.com/ios/), using a single codebase.
+Hence came a framework that supports app development on both, [Android](https://www.android.com/) and [iOS](https://developer.apple.com/ios/), Web Browsers, etc. using a single codebase.

 # Introduction
 > [Flutter](https://flutter.dev) is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.